Out-Law / Your Daily Need-To-Know

 Construction projects: contractual and non-contractual acceleration

-Acceleration can come about either through the employer exercising an existing contractual right to require accelerated completion, or by the employer and contractor entering into an agreement to accelerate which sits alongside the existing construction contract and serves to vary its terms.
+Acceleration can arise either through the employer exercising an existing contractual right to require accelerated completion, or by the employer and contractor entering into an agreement to accelerate, which sits alongside the existing construction contract, and serves to vary its terms.

-When acceleration occurs, it will be critical to understand what additional responsibilities and risks the parties are taking on and what entitlement to additional payment the contractor might have.
+When acceleration occurs, it is critical for parties to understand what additional responsibilities and risks they are taking on and what entitlement to additional payment the contractor might have.
 Recording all of these points in a separate agreement between the parties is important.

 Acceleration under a contractual provision

 Where an employer instructs a contractor to accelerate under an agreed contractual provision, the basis for the contractor to be paid costs associated with that acceleration might already be identified in that provision.
-These additional costs are usually agreed by the employer accepting a quotation from the contractor to accelerate and a formal instruction to accelerate is then issued.
+These additional costs are usually agreed by the employer accepting a quotation from the contractor to accelerate, followed by the issue of a formal instruction to accelerate.
 For example, a contractor might be paid its acceleration costs on a lump sum basis or on a cost reimbursable basis.

-Contracts also ought to identify how further delay – whether culpable or excusable – is to be addressed and what happens if, for whatever reason, the accelerated completion date is missed.
-If there are deficiencies in the contractually agreed process, it may be that a separate acceleration agreement is entered into which addresses these points.
+Contracts also ought to identify how further delay in a period of acceleration – whether culpable or excusable – is to be addressed and what happens if, for whatever reason, the accelerated completion date is missed.
+If there are deficiencies in the contractually agreed process, it may be that a separate acceleration agreement is needed to address these points.

 What if the contract does not provide for acceleration?